-Fundamentals of secure coding practices covered in other knowledge areas, including SDF/SE.
-SE/Software Construction; Software Verification and Validation.
+Fundamentals of secure coding practices covered in other knowledge areas, including SDF and SE.
+For example, see SE/Software Construction; Software Verification and Validation.

-- Building security into the Software Development Lifecycle (cross-reference SE/Software Processes) - Secure Design Principles and Patterns - Secure Software Specifications and Requirements - Secure software development practices (cross-reference SE/Software Construction) - Secure Testing is the process of testing that security requirements are met (including Static and Dynamic analysis). - Software Quality Assurance and benchmarking measurements
+- Building security into the software development lifecycle (cross-reference SE/Software Processes) - Secure design principles and patterns - Secure software specifications and requirements - Secure software development practices (cross-reference SE/Software Construction) - Secure testing the process of testing that security requirements are met (including static and dynamic analysis). - Software quality assurance and benchmarking measurements

 - 1. Describe the requirements for integrating security into the software development lifecycle.
 [Familiarity] - 2.
-Apply the concepts of the Design Principles for Protection Mechanisms, the Principles for Software Security (Viega and McGraw), and the Principles for Secure Design (Morrie Gasser) on a software development project.
+Apply the concepts of the Design Principles for Protection Mechanisms, the Principles for Software Security [2], and the Principles for Secure Design [1] on a software development project.
 [Usage] - 3.
 Develop specifications for a software development effort that fully specify functional requirements and identifies the expected execution paths.
 [Usage] - 4.
 Describe software development best practices for minimizing vulnerabilities in programming code.
 [Familiarity] - 5.
 Conduct a security verification and assessment (static and dynamic) of a software application.
 [Usage]